PearlusesGitHub/Pyxis/README.md

 # Pyxis
-All in one discord.py bot with economy, leveling, fun, etc
+All in one discord.py bot with economy, leveling, fun, giveaways, etc
 # Pyxis Discord.py Bot

 Pyxis is a versatile bot built using the Discord.py library.
 It features a variety of functionalities, including economy, miscellaneous commands, and leveling system.
 This bot is perfect for enhancing your Discord server with engaging and interactive features.